Skip to content

 The approved role of a plugin will be exposed as property $role of its API.

 This pattern is beneficial in plugins dynamically adopting their behaviour to an application's actual context.
-For example, a plugin may inspect list of available plugins and decide to replace some particular plugin unless application doesn't depend on that plugin at all.
+For example, a plugin may inspect list of available plugins and decide to replace some particular plugin unless application does not depend on that plugin at all.

 Uniquity

 A plugin's approved role must be unique in context of a single application.
-Thus, in a single application you can't have two plugins claiming same role to be approved.
+Thus, in a single application you can not have two plugins claiming same role to be approved.

 Basic File Layout